Hey movie queen,

 Stumbling into an East Village bar one night, Dan discovers Gretta at the mic — bared, fragile, singing about heartbreak.
-Gretta is chic and charming but not convincingly a standout singer — Knightley’s voice works for airy bops, but I doubt any record producer would consider her the next big thing.
+Gretta is chic and charming but not convincingly a standout singer — Knightley’s voice works for airy bops, but I doubt any record producer would really consider her the next big thing.

 But Dan does.
 He asks her to sign to his label, which she refuses.
 After some convincing, she agrees to make an album, but only on her terms.
 Together, they make an album that showcases the sounds of New York City (we’re never really told why).
 They record songs live in the street, in public places, in alleyways, in Central Park.
-It’s cute, and some songs are somewhat catchy, but the end result is less of a romantic drama and more of a “making of” featurette for a music album.
+It’s cute, and some songs are a little catchy, but the end result is less of a romantic drama and more of a “making of” documentary for a music album.

 I’ve never lived in New York, but I have a hard time believing people there are this genteel, this chipper at hearing a band playing outside their bedroom windows.
 I understand the film’s romantic intention: two wayfaring nobodies in the Big Apple trying to find themselves and eventually arriving at a deeper understanding of life.
 I’m just not sure that’s enough to hang a film on.

 There’s a delightful bit where Gretta and Dan share earpieces and walk around the city listening to Frank Sinatra’s “Luck Be A Lady”, and at this point, I realized that the film is attempting to be a love song to the city that never sleeps.
-At that moment, Dan and Gretta’s personal stories immediately lose impact and importance.
-Their narratives wrap up nicely, they come to some semblance of resolution in their respective problems, and they become friends.
+At that moment, Dan and Gretta’s personal stories immediately lose their impact and importance.
+Their narratives wrap up nicely, and they come to some semblance of resolution in their respective problems, and they become friends.
 And that’s when I started yawning.

 Many films have attempted to be love songs to New York: 2008’s New York, I Love You, 1989’s New York Stories, and the best, the 1998 documentary The Cruise.
-In comparison, Begin Again feels a little too precious and uncertain of itself.
+In comparison, Begin Again feels a little too precious and unsure of itself.
 The film makes the city look pretty and clean, as gentle as the breathy, acoustic songs Gretta sings.
 Everyone acts very surprised and happy to see a band playing in the street as if it’s uncommon for musicians to appear on the sidewalk in New York.

-Begin Again is OK.
+Begin Again is okay.
 The ending leaves us waiting for a resolution we didn’t know we needed and for some sense of drama that was never present.
 It never demands too much of us and vanishes as gently as it began.